Azure/cortana-intelligence-energy-supply-optimization/Automated Deployment Guide/Post Deployment Instructions.md

 3. Another **Web Job** monitors the storage queue and initiate an Azure Batch job once message in queue is available.

 4. The **Azure Batch** service together with **Data Science Virtual Machines** is used to optimize the energy supply from a particular resource type given the inputs received.
+(Data Science Virtual Machines are selected in this example due to the convenience they bring to the developer, and alternatives exist for acheiving other goals such as system efficiency.)

 4.  **Azure SQL Database** is used to store the optimization results received from the **Azure Batch** service.
 These results are then consumed in the **Power BI** dashboard.